Pyre-Bot/pyre-bot/README.md

 * start : Starts the Risk of Rain 2 server
 * stop : Stops the Risk of Rain 2 server
 * update : Updates the Risk of Rain 2 server
+* delete {number} : Deletes the given amount of messages in the channel
 * start_chat : Reads the Risk of Rain 2 server logs and outputs live chat from the game to a specified Discord chat channel
 * stop_chat : Stops reading out Risk of Rain 2 server chat
 * say {message} : Sends an in-game message from the perspective of the server